opentext-idol/idol-containers-toolkit/README.md

 If you want direct access to all of the container ports, then you can use the `docker-compose.expose-ports.yml` file.

+## site-admin

+This creates a similar setup to the basic IDOL system, but allows the use of Site Admin to control services.

+To use this system, run the following commands in the _site-admin_ directory:

+    docker-compose up

+By default, the exposed ports are 8000 for find, port 8080 for Site Admin and port 8081 for NiFi.
+This allows access to each interface by:
+ -  `http://<dockerhost>:8081/nifi/` - the NiFi admin interface
+ -  `http://<dockerhost>:8000/find/` - the Find user interface, with an admin/admin logon provided
+ -  `http://<dockerhost>:8080` - the Site Admin user interface, with a useradmin/useradmin logon provided

+Any documents that you copy into a particular directory within the system will be detected and ingested by the NiFi setup.
+For example:

+    docker cp example.pdf site-admin_idol-nifi_1:/idol-ingest/

+If you want direct access to all of the container ports, then you can use the `docker-compose.expose-ports.yml` file.

 ## Use SSL/TLS Communications

 Each docker compose set up directory contains a `idol-ssl.env` environment file and a